pivotal/docs-tap/cli-plugins/apps/command-reference/workload_get.hbs.md

 `tanzu apps workload get` is a command used to retrieve information and status about a workload.

-You can view workload details at whenever.
-Some details are:
+Some of the workload details in the command output are as follows:

  - Workload name, type and namespace.
- - The source of the workload application.
+ - The source code used to build the workload.
- - The supply chain which took care of the workload.
+ - The supply chain which processed the workload.
- - The supply chain resources which interact with the workload.
-It also has the output of the resource stamped out by the supply chain
+ - The specific resources within the supply chain which interacted with the workload and the stamped out resources associated with each of those interactions.
  - The delivery workflow that the application follows.
  - If there is any issue while deploying the workload and finally which *pods* the workload generates and the knative services related to the workload.
  - if the supply chain is using knative.